SebastianSiuda/academic-kickstart/content/author/admin/_index.md

 +++

-Sebastian Siuda is Ph.D.
+Hi, I am Ph.D.
 Fellow at the Cologne Graduate School.
-His psychological research focuses on interpersonal trust.
-He tries to investigate under which conditions people trust, how they assess other people's trustworthiness and how one can become very rich from all this research (please help).
+My psychological research focuses on interpersonal trust.
+I try to investigate under which conditions people trust, how they assess other people's trustworthiness and how I can become very rich from all this research (please help).

-Apart from his research at the University of Cologne, he also offers psychological coaching to anyone interested.
+Apart from my research at the University of Cologne, I also offer psychological coaching to anyone interested.
 Issues for a coaching session might include questions like "What should I do after graduation?" or "What can I do to reach my goals?".